onimitch/ffxi-balloon-ashitav4/readme.md

 `/balloon test` - List all available tests.

+## Cinematic mode

+Balloon will auto hide the game UI during a cutscene and handle key/button presses to continue the dialogue.
+If the game presents you with options during a cutscene, Balloon will temporarily re-show the game UI and hide it again once you've made a selection.

+Cinematic mode is enabled by default.
+If you want to turn it off, you can toggle the option using `/balloon cinematic`.

 ## Moving balloon

 While the balloon is open you can use the mouse to click and drag it to move it around.